George Michael's Boyfriend Shares Details of the Singer's Death

 Fawaz opened up to the U.K.'s The Daily Telegraph Tuesday in his first interview since Michael's passing.
 "We were supposed to be going for Christmas lunch.
 I went round there to wake him up and he was just gone, lying peacefully in bed," he said.
 "We don't know what happened yet."

 Michael's rep said the singer died of heart failure and passed away "peacefully."
-Investigators later told the BBC there were no suspicious circumstances surrounding the pop singer's death.
+Investigators later told E!
+News there were no suspicious circumstances surrounding the pop singer's death.

 "Everything had been very complicated recently, but George was looking forward to Christmas, and so was I. Now everything is ruined," said Fawaz, who began dating the "Father Figure" musician in 2011.
 "I want people to remember him the way he was.
 He was a beautiful person."